icgrp/ese532_handouts/ese532_handouts/hw6/homework_submission.md

         platforminfo $PLATFORM_REPO_PATHS/u96v2_sbc_base.xpfm
         ```

-    1. Read about kernel and host code synchronization from [here](https://xilinx.github.io/Vitis-Tutorials/2020-1/docs/host-code-opt/README.html#kernel-and-host-code-synchronization).
-Add a barrier synchronization for every ***8 tasks*** to your host code.
-    Build the project with the modified host code.
-Run it and provide a screenshot of the relevant section of vitis analyzer.

     1. Assign separate ports to the `mmult_fpga`.
 In the Assistant view on the lower left corner,
     ***hw6_fpga_system_hw_link***$\rightarrow$***Hardware***$\rightarrow$***binary_container_1***.
     Open Binary Container Settings, and in Compute Unit Settings, you can assign the ports.